alexfernandez/.github/README.md

 # Alex Fernández

-A software engineer with 20+ years of experience in most branches of software development.
+A software engineer with 25+ years of experience in most branches of software development.
 I have worked as CTO, project manager, backend senior engineer, SRE and more.
 I have also taught several courses and bootcamps.
-I am currently working as a freelancer doing backend development and scalability work.
+See my [updated CV](https://pinchito.es/cv) for details.

 ## Featured Projects